jfradj/AutoLayoutIssue/README.md

 This project aims to solve a complex table view cell layout with auto layout.

-Full discussions on Apple developers forums: https://devforums.apple.com/message/911019
+Full discussion on Apple developers forums: https://devforums.apple.com/message/911019

 ### Be aware, this project is (for the moment) bugged.